 Since joining PFM, Chris has worked to structure deals for numerous public power and water & sewer entities.
 These include: Sacramento Municipal Utility District, Gainesville Regional Utilities, DC Water & Sewer Authority, Lansing Board of Water & Light, Indiana Municipal Power Agency, WPPI Energy, Southern Minnesota Municipal Power Agency, Holland Board of Public Works, Grand Haven Board of Light & Power, City Utilities of Springfield (MO), Massachusetts Municipal Wholesale Electric Company, Energy Northwest/Bonneville Power Administration, Independence (MO) Power & Light and Morgantown Utility Board.

-Prior to working at PFM, Chris completed 20 years of service in the Army.
+Prior to working at PFM, Chris completed 20 years of active service in the Army.
 He taught economics and corporate finance at the United States Military Academy and spent seven years as a budget analyst in the Pentagon.
 Additionally, he completed a one-year fellowship at the Office of Management and Budget, providing budgetary analysis to the White House.